rust-lang/cargo/src/doc/src/reference/unstable.md

 cargo +nightly build --profile release-lto -Z unstable-options
 ```

-When a custom profile is used, build artifcats go to a different target by
+When a custom profile is used, build artifacts go to a different target by
 default.
 In the example above, you can expect to see the outputs under
 `target/release-lto`.